joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/09/10/style/linda-evangelista-fendi-baguette.html?searchResultPosition=3

 **Censorship Is the Refuge of the Weak**\
-`Republicans across the country are using the power of the state to restrict free speech. `\
+`Republicans across the country are trying to use the power of the state to restrict free speech.`\
 https://nytimes.com/2022/09/10/opinion/schools-banned-books.html?searchResultPosition=4

 **9/11 Was Rudy Giuliani’s Triumph and His Undoing**\